-(The most surefire way is to improve usability.)
+(The other most surefire way is to improve usability.)

-Getting your pricing model wrong can be disastrous—as this story in The Onion humorously illustrates.
-(Classmates.com chose to monetize early, and to do so by charging its users—two activities that are now widely understood to be disastrous for social networks.
+Getting your pricing model wrong can be disastrous.
+Classmates.com learned the lesson the hard way, after choosing to monetize early, and by charging its users—two activities that are now widely understood to be disastrous for social networks.
 (The Onion lampooned the situation in the article “Classmates.com Employees Don’t Have Heart To Tell CEO About Facebook.”)

-So if you want to optimize your pricing, deals, and offers, this page contains a huge list of tips, strategies, and things to consider.
+If you want to optimize your pricing, the following article contains a huge list of tips, strategies, and things to consider.
 We have used them to transform businesses—in many cases, with increases of over 50%, 100%, or more.
-Not all of the points will apply to you, but we have found that one breakthrough idea is often enough to transform a business.
-As you proceed down the list, we recommend you make notes of how you could implement each idea.
+Not all of them will apply to you, but one breakthrough idea is often enough to transform a business.
+As you proceed down the list, we recommend you make notes on how you could implement each idea.

 Establish your long-term strategy for pricing

-- First, decide what you will monetize, and how.
-(Gillette innovated by making its money from the blades, not the razors.
-Dollar Shave Club innovated further by selling a recurring subscription.)
+First, decide what you will monetize and how.
+For example, Gillette innovated by making its money from the blades and not the razors.
+Dollar Shave Club innovated further by selling a recurring subscription.

-- Does your market benefit from economies of scale?
-(Most do.)
-If so, your ideal pricing strategy may be penetration pricing—charging a low price, basing your financial model on eventually reaching market-dominating economies of scale:
+Would your business benefit from economies of scale?
+(Most web businesses do.)
+If so, your ideal pricing strategy may be penetration pricing—charging a low price and basing your financial model on eventually reaching market-dominating economies of scale.

-- Demand-side economies of scale mean that the more customers you get, the more value each customer gets from your service, for the following reasons.
+Demand-side economies of scale mean the more customers you get, the more value each customer receives from your service for the following reasons:

 - You may benefit from there being a market of complementary products and services.
 The project-management web app Basecamp has many integrations, which it promotes on its website.
 At the bottom of the page, Basecamp shows off how quickly it’s acquiring new users, to persuade other companies to add integrations.